 How to participate?

-1. Read a book from the selected list of Lincoln Award nominees and fill out the ABE 2023 Submission Form for each title read.
+1. Read a book from the selected list of Lincoln Award nominees and fill out the 2024 Abe Reader Submission Form for each title read.

 2. You will receive a prize for each book that you read!